 This parameter enables/disables the endless loop recording in AVSP Server/Spotbox configurations.
-It is forced to 'Yes' in LSM configurations.
 This function is applied to all recorder channels.

 CLIP CAPACITY

 Possible values: Global / Per Channel

 This parameter allows selecting the recording mode.

 In Global mode, the clip capacity is shared between the different record trains.
 Example: When 3 record trains are used, creating a clip of 30 min on REC1 will take 10 min of recording capacity equally from each record train.